 Every Western-lover knows that besieged whites are not in danger once darkness falls, for Indians do not attack at night.

 In Bullet for a Badman (1964) Darren McGavin reminds Audie Murphy of how when they were Texas Rangers they were told that the Comanche did not attack at night, but then they did.
 Mmm, tricky.

 But, as an article in The BFI Companion to the Western reminds us, the ‘Indians don’t attack at night’ snippet of folklore was persistent in the West, or at least in Western movies.
 As late as Billy Two Hats (1974) it was still being used.

-Buffalo Hump’s Comanches in the Great Raid of 1840 did fight at night, though not too often.
-On historynet.com a writer tells us “Between 1850 and 1890, in fights for which the time of day was recorded, Indians attacked in broad daylight 110 times and at dawn 10 times.
+Off the Hollywood screen but in historical reality, Buffalo Hump’s Comanches in the Great Raid of 1840 did fight at night, though not too often.
+On historynet.com a writer tells us, “Between 1850 and 1890, in fights for which the time of day was recorded, Indians attacked in broad daylight 110 times and at dawn 10 times.
 Likewise, during the same span the Army mounted 221 daylight attacks and 44 at dawn.
 The soldiers and Indians each made only six nighttime assaults.
 Both sides were apparently hesitant to chance entering the spirit world in darkness.”

 In 1864 there was a night-time attack by Indians on the Kelly-Larimer wagon train in Wyoming in which four whites were killed.

-But in The Big Sky (1952) wily old Arthur Hunnicutt repeats the principle.
+But in Ghost Town (1956) John Smith explains that “Indians don’t crave to fight at night” and in The Big Sky (1952) wily old Arthur Hunnicutt repeats the principle.
 The whites are safe till dawn.